platformsh/platformsh-docs/docs/src/domains/steps/tls.md

 sidebarTitle: "Custom TLS certificates"
 ---

-Platform.sh automatically provides all environments with standard Transport Layer Security (TLS) certificates issued by [Let's Encrypt](https://letsencrypt.org/).
-No further action is required to use TLS-encrypted connections beyond [specifying HTTPS routes](../../define-routes/https.md).

-You can also provide your own third-party TLS certificate from the issuer of your choice.
-Platform.sh doesn't charge for using a third-party TLS certificate, although the issuer may.
-Consult your TLS issuer for instructions on how to generate an TLS certificate.
+{{% tls-introduction %}}

+Platform.sh allows you to use third-party TLS certificates free of charge.

-You can use many kinds of certificates, including domain-validated, extended validation, high-assurance, and wildcard certificates.
+You can use many kinds of custom certificates, including domain-validated, extended validation, high-assurance, or wildcard certificates.
+Consult your TLS issuer for pricing and instructions on how to generate a TLS certificate.

+Seven days before a third-party custom certificate is due to expire, Platform.sh replaces it with a new default Let’s Encrypt certificate.
+This helps prevent downtime.
+To avoid switching to a default certificate, make sure you replace your custom certificate with an updated one more than seven days before its expiration date.

-A custom certificate isn't necessary for development environments.
+Note that custom certificates aren't necessary for development environments.
-Platform.sh automatically provides wildcard certificates that cover all `*.platform.sh` domains, including development environments.
+Wildcard certificates that cover all `*.platform.sh` domains, including development environments, are automatically provided.

-If you are using a third-party certificate, seven days before it expires Platform.sh issues a Let's Encrypt certificate and replaces the custom certificate with it to avoid interruption in service.
-If you wish to continue using the custom certificate, replace it with an updated certificate more than seven days before it expires.

 ### Add a custom certificate